I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

-The Tuscon police traveled to Mexico to talk with Karen’s biological father and to give her information to the Mexico police.
-Her father was questioned and ruled out as a suspect as was the rest of Karen’s family.
+The Tucson police traveled to Mexico to talk with Karen’s biological father and to give her information to the Mexico police.
+Her father was questioned and ruled out as a suspect, as was the rest of Karen’s family.

 “I was taked away from my house.
 Karen Grajeda.
 The man is my daddy.”

 The librarian claims she didn’t see any children in the library and didn’t know how long the message had been there.
 The tables had been replaced after Karen went missing in the last year, so the message had to have been recent.
 The librarian and the police are unsure if this was written by Karen or just the result of a twisted prankster.

 Karen’s photo was shared on water bottles in Arizona in 2000, and her case was talked about on a few television shows.

 Karen’s mother, Rosalba, was so distraught by her missing daughter that she couldn’t eat or sleep.
 It got so bad she eventually had to be hospitalized for a short time.
 Rosalba had even lost her job.
 Karen’s cousins and her sister, Alejandra, were also inconsolable, and Alejandra had become terrified to go outside or to be alone.
 She feared that she would get abducted as well.
 Karen’s aunt pleaded at a vigil for her abductor to bring her back to them.
 Alive or dead, they just want their little girl back to end the torment of not knowing where she is.